Curriculum Detail

 Prerequisites

-: Successful completion of Drawing & Painting, departmental interview, and approval.
+: Successful completion of Studio Art I, departmental interview and approval.

 • Band I-A